ksafranski/apiQL/README.md

         }
     }

+When outputting JSON the following is returned:

+    {
+        "status": "success",
+        "data": [
+            {
+                "column1": "some_value",
+                "column2": "some_value",
+                ...
+            },
+            {
+                "column1": "some_value",
+                "column2": "some_value",
+                ...
+            },
+            ...
+        ]
+    }

 ###2.)
 INSERT

     $apiQL->table = "table_name";
     $apiQL->data = array("column1"=>"value1","column2"=>"value2", ... );
     $apiQL->Insert();

-Using the 'standard' non-JSON mode the ID of the inserted element is returned:
+Using the non-JSON mode the ID of the inserted element is returned:

     ...
     $id = $apiQL->Insert();

+When outputting JSON the following is returned:

+    {"status":"success","data":{"id":"some_value"}}

 ###3.)
 UPDATE